CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2019

 In 1716 Leibniz died and necessarily conceded a two-year debate with Newton through his correspondence with Newton’s confidant, Samuel Clarke.
 Quickly published as a book, The Leibniz-Clarke Correspondence.b, Leibniz argued for a relational understanding of space and time, but Newton’s absolutes prevailed.

 Notwithstanding, the basic premise of this article is that the Leibniz observations about space and time are, even today, the easier, more-simple explanation of a key part of the finite-infinite relation.
 The universe (and space-and-time) has a beginning; and when you look up into the clear night sky, you see as far as the current expansion right now, today.

 A primary assumption within this website.
 Most scholars recognize the depths of confusion within the sciences today.
 Although many excellent Leibnizian scholars have earned great respect, at no time has the Leibniz point of view about space and time been widely accepted.
 It would seem, given the many competing points of view within our time, that our leading scholars today would want to test the Leibnizian relational perspective.

 We unwittingly backed into Leibniz in our high school geometry class.
 We went inside a tetrahedron.2 Like Zeno, we were stepping deeper and deeper inside when suddenly we hit a wall.
 Rather remarkably, Max Planck was there to teach us about his infinitesimals,3 particularly his units of space and time.
 It wasn’t easy, but once we began to understand the advent of the Planck units of a length and time, we began to grasp the realities of that wall.
-It was the only “logical-possible” beginning of the physical universe.
+His imperfect calculations were the only “logical-possible” beginning of the physical universe.
 Space and time were relational and derivative, not absolute.
 It wasn’t a singularity, but a conference center of emerging relations between the finite and infinite.

 We began to retrace our steps but immediately bumped into Leonhard Euler.
 He taught us about exponentiation.
-Doubling the duration and size with each step, we were at the current age and size of the universe, observing the current expansion, in just over 202 doublings.4
+Doubling the duration and size with each step, we were at the current age and size of the universe, observing the current expansion, in just 202 doublings.4